badiaamakhlouf/badiaamakhlouf/README.md

 Greetings! 👋

 I'm Badiaa Makhlouf, a Data Scientist with a foundation in software engineering.
 I completed my Master of Science in [ICT for Smart Societies](https://www.polito.it/en/education/master-s-degree-programmes/ict-for-smart-societies) at Politecnico di Torino and boast over 5 years of hands-on experience in the realms of Data Science and Machine Learning.

+I have a passion for sharing knowledge and helping others learn.
+This drives me to write blogs on Medium, participate in Kaggle competitions, and create projects on GitHub that simplify the complexities of data, making it approachable for everyone.
+My goal is to support beginners in the field and inspire them to continually learn and develop their skills, while also enhancing my own expertise.
 ### 🌎 Social Channels
 <div id="badges">
   <a href="https://github.com/badiaamakhlouf">